 Our net cash generated from operating activities decreased from RMB224.1 million in 2019 to RMB118.7 million in 2020, primarily attributable to a decrease in net income from RMB60.8 million in 2019 to RMB37.8 million in 2020, largely due to the impact of the COVID-19 outbreak, which led to temporary shutdowns of certain of our hotels in selected locations in China and disruptions to our supply chain, hotel development, and other operational activities.
 In particular, we have adopted a policy of waiving the sales based continuing franchise fees from our manachised hotels used by the Chinese government for accommodation of medical support workers and quarantine purposes.
 We also extended certain payment deadline for our franchisees to support them during the COVID-19 outbreak in 2020.
+See "Risk Factors - Risks Related to Our Business and Industry - The COVID-19 outbreak has adversely affected, and may continue to adversely affect, our financial and operating performance."
 With Chinese government's effective control of the pandemic and the recovery of the tourism industry, our hotels resumed operations gradually and our net income increased to RMB139.7 million in 2021, resulting in our net cash flow generated from operating activities in 2021 reaching RMB417.9 million, represents a 252.1% increase as compared to 2020, and a 86.5% increase as compared to 2019.
-Our net cash generated from operating activities decreased from RMB148.2 million in the six months ended June 30, 2021 to RMB139.0 million (US\$20.7 million) in the six months ended June 30, 2022, primarily due to the impact of the resurgence of the Omicron variant of COVID-19 in various cities across China since the beginning of 2022.
-See "Risk Factors - Risks Related to Our Business and Industry - The COVID-19 outbreak has adversely affected, and may continue to adversely affect, our financial and operating performance.